nickkvasov/fbwebhook2/README.md

 #A simple Node.JS, Express, and Mongo template for OpenShift
 This is a simple Node.JS template that uses Express and has mongodb set up.
 It is all wired to go in OpenShift.
-I would not reccomend using this for a more complicated application, as there should be more seperation into different files for different logic.
+I would not recommend using this for a more complicated application, as there should be more seperation into different files for different logic.

 ##How to use
 Assuming you already have an OpenShift account